mjHarakka/mapfox/README.md

 cd /path to/mapfox
 ```
 run

 ```bash
 npm install
 npm start
 ```
-npm start runs expo start automatically.

-As prequisite you need to have installed the following:
-    *npm
-    *expo CLI
+#### Step 2

-    *expo mobile app in your mobile device OR emulator
+Open app with your mobile device by reading the QR-code from expo CLI console or use emulator

-See detailed Expo documentation from [https://expo.io/](https://expo.io/)

 ## Usage

 There's separate folders for React Native front-end and Node.js backend.

+Usage of back-end, jump to part Back-end documentation.

-## Contributing
+## Contributing MapFox
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## Authors
 Mikko Harakka, Aleksanteri Fagerholm, Olli Eloranta, Noora Eteläniemi,Sanna Arvilommi